Thumul/qwiklabs-test/README.md

 # qwiklabs-test
-A test repository for qwiklabs test
+A test repository for qwiklabs test.

+I am editing the README.md file.
+Adding some details about the project description.